 Awesome, but don’t take our word for it!

 Stay in Touch

 What Do You Know About The Willis Tower?

 Willis Tower is 1,450 feet (443 meters) high – 1,730 feet (520 meters) including twin antenna towers.

-Willis Tower is the eighth-tallest building in the world; it is the second tallest building in the North America and the Western Hemisphere, standing 1,450 feet and 110 stories tall.
+Willis Tower is the twelfth-tallest building in the world; it is the third tallest building in the North America and the Western Hemisphere, standing 1,450 feet and

 Willis Tower is home to the highest public viewing area in the United States.